Shoulder Pain and Rotator Cuff Tear- FREE EDUCATIONAL WORKSHOP

-Have you been suffering from back pain and sciatica?
+Have you been suffering from shoulder pain?
 Have you tried treatment without any results?
-Come to our workshop and learn about the main causes of back pain and sciatica.
-Additionally, see a demonstration by Dr. John Stephen on how physical therapy at Rehab Specialists can heal those suffering from back pain and sciatica for good.
+Come to our workshop and learn about the main causes of shoulder pain.
+Additionally, see a demonstration by Dr. John Stephen on how physical therapy at Rehab Specialists can heal those suffering from shoulder pain for good.
 We have limited seats, register today using the link below or call us to reserve your seat at 269-459-6212.
 This event could change your life!

 Class IV Laser Therapy